This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 #Methods have different default comparison modes

-You should always specify explicitly the comparer as the default values are not consistent.
-For instance, string.IndexOf uses the current culture whereas string.Equals use Ordinal.
-So, the basic rule is to always use an overload of a method that has a StringComparison, IEqualityComparer<string>, or IComparer<string> when possible.
+You should always explicitly specify the comparison mode, as default values are inconsistent.
+For instance, string.IndexOf uses the current culture, whereas string.Equals uses Ordinal comparison.
+Therefore, the basic rule is to always use an overload that accepts a StringComparison, IEqualityComparer<string>, or IComparer<string> whenever possible.

 C#